SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

   - Other install instructions [here](https://maven.apache.org/install.html)
 - Your favorite Java IDE 💥

-### Python / Paho Requirements
+### Node.js Requirements

-✅ There are only a few requirements for the Python steps!
+✅ There are only a few requirements for the Node.js steps!

-- Python version 3.8+ (Check version using `python3 -V`)
+- Node version >= v14.16.1 Check version using `node -v`)
-- paho mqtt (Can be installed using `pip3 install paho-mqtt`)
-- Your favorite Python IDE
+- Your favorite Editor

 ### PubSub+ Event Broker Connection Info

 ✅ The credentials below are for a public event feed found on the [Solace feed Marketplace](http://solace.dev/marketplace) that we'll use during this codelab.

 - SMF Host: `tcp://taxi.messaging.solace.cloud:55555`
-- MQTT Host: `ssl://taxi.messaging.solace.cloud:8883`
+- MQTT Host: `mqtt://taxi.messaging.solace.cloud:8883`
 - Message VPN: `nyc-modern-taxi`
 - Username: `public-taxi-user`
 - Password: `iliketaxis`